macrozone/henri/app/client/engine.coffee.md

 		calcRungeKuttaChanges: (scope) ->
 			currentScope = Tools.cloneObject scope

-			# this is the change-vector for all objects
+this is the change-vector for all objects at time t

 			changes_a = @calcEulerChanges currentScope

-			# euler step
+now we do an euler step a

 			results_a = @eulerStep currentScope, changes_a

-			# again for runge kutta, write first changes to currentScope
+for [runge kutta](http://de.wikipedia.org/wiki/Runge-Kutta-Verfahren), we calculate a second change-vector, this time after one step dt write first results_a to currentScope, so currentScope is now the state after changes_a then, calculate a new change-vector changes_b from this point

+			currentScope.t += currentScope.dt
 			for variable, result of results_a
 				currentScope[variable] = result

-			currentScope.t += currentScope.dt

-			# Runge Kutta
 			changes_b = @calcEulerChanges currentScope

+now we calculate (changes_a + changes_b) / 2 and perform an euler-step with this vector

 			changes = {}
 			for variable, change of changes_a
 				changes[variable] = @mathjs.divide(@mathjs.add(changes_a[variable], changes_b[variable]),2)